hermippus/dotfiles/README.md

 # My dotfiles
-Includes: Config for fish shell, neovim and more
+Config for fish shell, neovim and more

 ## Packages
 ```bash